shiran-vatury/unity-assignment/README.md

 - Trigger pipeline via **Actions** tab in GitHub using `workflow_dispatch`.

+## 🔔 Notiffication to Slack

+- Notifications will be sent to Slack via webhook for every deployment stage<br>

 ## How to Improve this CI/CD and the app performence and stablity